cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 Now problem with tokens/context size/?????
 Not the whole prompt gets through, llm doesn't know what to do.
 -> how to fix?
--> increasing context and tokens hasn't worked so far
+-> increasing context and tokens hasn't worked so far -when I add to the prompt input, another element at the end of the list gets lost -> add in the same list element to the prompt

 results of llm are still unpredictable
+->But if I give it the same input over and over again (e.g. with currently of agents), I get similar, kinda good results.
+Therfore:
+Isabella is baking a cake
+Maria is knitting a sweater and
+Klaus is watching birds

+-it's very hard to try to get the llm to do exactly what I want

+-llama almost always runs into the same problem when trying to break down the hourly schedule.
+It's in line 394 in run_gpt_prompt.py (file says something here sometimes fails... see screenshot)

+other error: in <generate_action_game_object>
+-problem: function before asks for an area that isabella should go into to sleep.
+The llm is supposed to pick one of {main room}.
+Instead it returns "sleeping", which then leads to this error

 Tasks for later?
 -update the user prompt, so the user can see the currently, before adding to it (context)